 Families can also join a kayaking tour, take a ride on a glass bottomed boat, go parasailing or take a surfing lesson.
 The beach at Hacienda Encantada is not swimmable due to strong currents, but guests have several swimmable beach options nearby.

 The hotel offers a shuttle to Hacienda Encantada’s sister property, Marina Fiesta Resort, a five-minute walk to Medano beach, one of the most famous beaches in Cabo.
 Another option is to take a boat from the marina to Lover’s Beach, or guests with a car can drive from Hacienda Encantada to Santa Maria beach.

 We were sad to say goodbye to Hacienda Encantada.
 Families do not have to speak Spanish here, but it is fun to learn a few words and bring home some Pesos as a memento of a visit to sunny Cabo!

 We can help!
 Click the Check Availability button on the Hacienda Encantada Resort in the CB!
 Hotel Collection.
 If you make a request using Ciao Bambino, the request goes right to the hotel for the best available pricing and then one of our Family Vacation Consultants will follow up with you to help with your booking.
 This is a free service!
-Or, request full itinerary planning assistance for travel to Mexico with kids on My Trip Planner.
+Or, request full itinerary planning assistance for travel to Mexico with kids on our Connect with a Travel Advisor page.